humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-02-17-mozilla-javascript-extension-nosuchmethod.md

 };</pre>

 The majority of the work in this implementation is done in `__noSuchMethod__()`.
 It contains an array of all valid XHTML tags that is used to lookup the method that was called.
-Since closing the tag requires an &#8216;x&#8217; at the front of the method, a check is done to see if this is the first character.
-If so, then the `closeTag` flag is set and the &#8216;x&#8217; is stripped off of the tag name before proceeding.
+Since closing the tag requires an &#8216;x' at the front of the method, a check is done to see if this is the first character.
+If so, then the `closeTag` flag is set and the &#8216;x' is stripped off of the tag name before proceeding.
 Next, the Mozilla array extension `indexOf()` is used to determine if the tag name matches the known list.
 If the tag name is invalid, an error is thrown; otherwise, normal processing occurs.
 The number of supported tags is completely dynamic, and new &#8220;methods&#8221; can be added or removed simply by modifying the list of tags.

-Clearly, this isn&#8217;t something that can be used on a regular basis as it&#8217;s not cross-browser It does, however, open the door for some interest possibilities if you&#8217;re running JavaScript through a Mozilla engine either in Firefox or elsewhere.
+Clearly, this isn't something that can be used on a regular basis as it's not cross-browser It does, however, open the door for some interest possibilities if you're running JavaScript through a Mozilla engine either in Firefox or elsewhere.
 The `__noSuchMethod__()` method is a powerful ally in the development of dynamic JavaScript interfaces.

 ## Translations